Ivy Queen: Legacy

 According to Jon Pareles of the New York Times, Queen is the "only significant female reggaeton rapper".
 She is known as the "Queen of Reggaeton" in the traditionally male-dominated genre.
 She is also known "La Diva", "La Potra", "La Caballota", and "La Reina".
 She has become the "indisputable lead female voice of Latin urban and reggaeton music [and] an international icon for Latin music itself."
 She has been referred to as a "trailblazer" within the genre of Reggaetón.
 About.com named Queen one of the ten most influential women in Latin music in the category Reggaeton/Hip-Hop while selecting Sentimiento as Queen's best album.
 In 2007, a book about Queen's success and rise to success as a hip hop artist was released.
 In 2006, at the third annual Premios Juventud, Queen was presented with the Diva Award, honoring Queen for her career.

 In 2013, Latina named Queen the best Latina rapper of all time.
 In 2016, the magazine listed Queen as one of the best reggaeton artists of all time.
 In 2017, Queen was nominated to be inducted into the Latin Songwriters Hall of Fame.
 She was inducted in 2019.
 In 2021, she was awarded the Urban Icon Award, in recognition of her musical achievements and inspiration on the Latin urban music genre, which was presented by the Latin Urban Music Conference in Colombia.
 In 2023, Queen was presented with the Musical Legacy Award at the 35th Lo Nuestro Awards, becoming the first female artist to be recognized with the award.
 This award is typically awarded to "artists whose musical legacy and contributions have largely influenced their respective genres."
 That same year, at Billboard Women in Music, Queen was recognized with the Icon Award, "given to accomplished women who have made historic contributions to the music industry."
 Later that year, Billboard ranked the 50 best Spanish-language rappers of all time, ranking Queen at number 8 on the list.
 Later that year, at the inaugural Rolling Stone en Español Awards, Queen was presented with the Legacy Award, recognizing her musical career.

 Influenced artists

 Reggaetón duo Jowell & Randy cite Queen as one of their musical influences.
-Queen is also a musical influence for Colombian singer Farina, Dominican singer Natti Natasha, American singer Mariah Angeliq, Colombian singers Karol G and Kali Uchis, Mexican singer Bellakath, Spanish singers Bad Gyal and Rosalía, Puerto Rican rappers Bad Bunny, Villano Antillano, Young Miko and American rappers Bia and Cardi B.
+Queen is also a musical influence for Colombian singer Farina, Cuban-American singer La Goony Chonga, Dominican singer Natti Natasha, American singers Mariah Angeliq and Elena Rose, Colombian singers Karol G and Kali Uchis, Mexican singer Bellakath, Spanish singers Bad Gyal and Rosalía, Puerto Rican rappers Bad Bunny, Villano Antillano, and Young Miko and American rappers Bia and Cardi B.